Oregon shellfish regulations

 LICENSE REQUIREMENTS: Everyone 12 years and older needs a license to harvest shellfish.
 Licenses are available for a day or a full-year and can be purchased online, from an ODFW license agents or at an ODFW office that sells licenses.

 OPEN SEASON: Entire year and at all hours (exceptions are listed under “Harvest methods and restrictions” in the table below) and except when any state agency has issued a public health advisory.

 HEALTH ADVISORIES: Crabbing and clamming occasionally can be closed due to elevated levels of biotoxins or other health issues.
-ODFW and the Oregon Department of Agriculture monitor shellfish safety on a regular basis to ensure shellfish are safe to eat.
-Always contact Oregon Dept. of Agriculture (ODA), 800-448-2474 or check their website before you go to learn about any current health advisories.
+ODFW and the Oregon Department of Agriculture (ODA) monitor shellfish safety on a regular basis to ensure shellfish are safe to eat.
+Always contact ODA by phone 800-448-2474 or check their website before you go to learn about any current health advisories.